The third annual Made in Arkansas Film Festival is devoted to showcasing films made in The Natural State.

 *More than one entry may be submitted.
 Each must be submitted with its own entry form and fee.

 *It is the sole responsibility of the Applicant to obtain all necessary copyrights.
-By submitting the film you maintain you have obtained all necessary rights for exhibition.
+By submitting the film you maintain you have obtained all the necessary rights for the exhibition.

-*COMPLETION DATE: For the second year of MIAFF we will be accepting films completed after May 2016.
+*COMPLETION DATE: For the third year of MIAFF we will be accepting films completed after May 2017.
 Newer films may be given priority, however, serious consideration will be given to ALL film submissions.
 Also, please note, just because a film is newer does not guarantee selection over a film that is older.

 *PREMIERE STATUS: No premiere requirement.